Right Arrow

 • Access limited to designated, trained personnel

-• Regular review of surveillance necessity
+• Regular review of monitoring necessity

 • Documented retention and deletion schedules